Classification of integers based on residue classes via modern deep learning algorithms

-The same rule applies when checking if an integer is divisible by $9$.
-Based on this rule, one can quickly develop a simple algorithm for human to classify integers mod $3$.

-However, for each of the two cases above (divisibility by $2$ and $3$), we as human beings injected intellectual contribution to design the appropriate algorithms to make the call.
-Whether there is a systematic way for turing machines to automatically discover features (from training data) and then address this prime number divisibility problem appears to be an interesting topic that is generally overlooked.
-This is the central problem that our study set out to address.
-Additionally, while ultrafast probabilistic algorithms exist for pseudoprimality test, they are not scalable in classical computers; a noise-tolerant machine learning approach that gives approximate solutions could be favorable under certain circumstances over Shor\'s algorithm in quantum computers.
-We will not elaborate these topics here but they could be an additional motivation to study pseudoprimality by machine learning.
+Drawing upon this rule, a simple algorithm can be swiftly devised for humans to classify integers based on their residues modulo $3$.
+When confronted with an arbitrary integer $n$, one can first check if it is divisible by $3$.
+If it is, the classification is complete.
+If not, one can try $n+1$ or $n-1$.
+If either of these numbers is divisible by $3$, the process stops.
+Otherwise, one can try $n+2$ or $n-2$.
+At this stage, termination is necessary as there are only three possible residue classes modulo $3$.